 Q. Who is eligible for AIPS Fellowships?

 A. Fellows must be an advanced graduate student and be affiliated with a US academic institution.
-US citizens are eligible for all fellowship competitions.
-Depending on whether or not funding is available, non-US citizens may be eligible for the long-term fellowship.
+US citizens with affiliation to a US academic institution are eligible for all fellowship competitions.
+Depending on whether or not funding is available, non-US citizens with affiliation to US academic institutions are be eligible for the long-term fellowship dependant on available funding.
 Non-US citizens are ineligible to apply for short-term fellowships.

 Q. Do I qualify as an advanced graduate student?